TDM Parameters — Parameters Coupling — Implementation Guidelines

 • Address table — the customer_id, address_id, and state fields are exported.

-• Getting the number of matching entities for the selected parameters of the task.
+• Checking the number of matching entities for the selected parameters of the task.

-• Creating the entity list for the task if the task's selection method is based on parameters.
+• Creating the entity list for the task when the task's selection method is based on parameters.

-• Creating the entity list for the task if a random selection of entities is used.
+• Creating the entity list for the task when entities are randomly selected.

 TDM_PARAMS_DISTINCT_VALUES

-Moreover, the TDM task execution process populates the tdm_params_distinct_values TDM DB table with the parameters list and the valid values for combo parameters.
+The TDM task execution process populates the tdm_params_distinct_values table in the TDM DB with the parameters list and the valid values for combo parameters.

 This table is used for getting the list of available parameters and their valid values in the task.

-The AI-based generated entities are not 'synced' from a data source.
-The AI process generates entities, and TDM imports the generated entities to Fabric.
-A post TDM process exports the parameter tables of the imported entities, enabling a selection of these entities based on parameters.
+The AI-based generated entities are not synchronized from a data source.
+Instead, the AI process generates entities, which TDM then imports into Fabric.
+Afterwards, a post-TDM process updates the parameter tables for these imported entities, enabling their selection based on parameters.

-Click here for more information about the AI-based generation.
+Click here for more information about AI-based generation.

 Notes:

-• Despite the fact that parameters do not need to be defined for an LU, the LU_PARAMS table must be added to the LU Schema for creating the <LU Name>_params table in the TDM DB.
-The <LU Name>_params table is required by both methods of entity selection in a TDM task: Parameters and Random Selection.
+• Even if parameters do not need to be defined for an LU, the LU_PARAMS table must be added to the LU Schema to create the <LU Name>_params table in the TDM DB.
+The <LU Name>_params table is required for both entity selection methods in a TDM task: Business parameters and Random selection.

 • Do not include spaces or special characters in parameter names.

-• Click here for more information about handling of parameters.
+• Click here for more information about parameter handling.